rmosolgo/graphql-ruby/guides/defer/overview.md

 `@defer` was first described by [Lee Byron at React Europe 2015](https://youtu.be/ViXL0YQnioU?t=768) and got experimental support in [Apollo in 2018](https://blog.apollographql.com/introducing-defer-in-apollo-server-f6797c4e9d6e).

-`@defer` requires the new {% internal_link "interpreter runtime", "/queries/interpreter" %} which ships with GraphQL-Ruby 1.9+.

 ## Example

 GraphQL queries can be large and complex, requiring lots of computation or dependencies on slow external services.